drood1/ACG_Melting_Project/src/README.txt

-HOMEWORK 2: CLOTH & FLUID SIMULATION
+HOMEWORK 1: SIMPLIFICATION & SUBDIVISION

 NAME:  Austin Gulati

-TOTAL TIME SPENT: 30
+TOTAL TIME SPENT:  12
 Please estimate the number of hours you spent on this assignment.